FSL-AUA/Weight-loss-model/README.md

-ANIPH Machine Learning Model
+Python scripts and data of the paper: **"A Data-Driven Framework for Predicting PHBV Biodegradation-Induced Weight Loss Based on Laboratory and Real-Environment Condition Tests"** by Marianna I Kotzabasaki, Leonidas Mindrinos, Nikolaos P Sotiropoulos, Konstantina V Filippou and Chrysanthos Maraveas, published in Polymers 18(7), 897 (2026). https://www.mdpi.com/2073-4360/18/7/897

-This repository contains the machine learning workflow developed in the ANIPH project for predicting weight or mass loss percentage of PHBV polymers.
+This repository contains the machine learning workflow developed for predicting weight or mass loss percentage of PHBV polymers.

 This folder includes: